Linen clothing to help heal you?

-Linen is yet another one of our favourite ethical fabrics alternatives.
-Linen is a textile made from the fibres of the flax plant.
+Linen is yet another one of our favorite ethical fabrics alternatives.
+Linen is a textile made from the fibers of the flax plant.
 But you may be wondering to yourself, what exactly makes it so wonderful?
 Well, Linen is commonly referred to as, "The healing fabric," or the "preferred fabric" for a healthy lifestyle and there are a few reasons to why that is.

 In an email dated 2/10/12, Dr. Yellen explained the process of this study: